Bill Spadea: Early life and background

-CRNC Chairmanship
+CRNC chairmanship

+Spadea served as the elected Chairman of the College Republican National Committee (CRNC).
+During his term, the Republican National Committee discontinued funding for the College Republicans.
 Spadea began a nationwide program to register students with the CRNC.
 The use of the standard form for recruitment of College Republicans started during his term from 1993 through 1995 and helped the CRNC to get a grasp on its total membership.
 He kept contact with the membership through a national newspaper titled the Broadside, which was delivered to tens of thousands of College Republicans across the country.
-Spadea assisted the hundreds of youth efforts that changed the course of history by electing a Republican Congress for the first time over 40 years in 1994.
+Spadea assisted the hundreds of youth efforts that helped elect a Republican Congress for the first time over 40 years in 1994.